-DECREASING THE BURDEN ON COURTS: Joining forces for deploying ADR mechanisms DIVERSION OF CASES towards ADR Mechanisms
+DECREASING THE BURDEN ON COURTS:

+Joining forces for deploying ADR mechanisms

+DIVERSION OF CASES towards ADR Mechanisms

-Which the SLACC providing free-of-cost legal advice 24/7 nationwide and internationally, it has continued referring numerous queries toward ADR mechanisms.
-A total of 2,628 ADRrelated queries were responded to from 2017 to March of 2022.
-During this reporting quarter (April - June 2022), SLACC responded to 122 queries that were deemed to be suitable for court-annexed and semiformal modes of ADR.
+with the SLACC providing free-of-cost legal advice 24/7 nationwide and internationally, it has continued referring numerous queries toward ADR mechanisms.
+A total of 2,628 ADR-related queries were responded to from 2017 to March of 2022.
+During this reporting quarter (April - June 2022), SLACC responded to 122 queries that were deemed to be suitable for court-annexed and semi-formal modes of ADR.